 Registered Nurses (R.N.s) assess patient health problems and needs, provide hands-on daily care, monitor patient progress, educate, manage and supervise.

 Graduates seek employment at a hospital, physician’s office, clinic, surgery center, nursing home, school system, private home or residential care facility after passing the National Council Licensure Examination.

 The Associate Degree in Nursing (R.N.) program is a selective admission program.
 Students are selected based on criteria outlined in the Registered Nurse (R.N.)
-Application Packet.
+Application Book.

 For more information, contact:

 - Request Information

 - Register for an Event or Information Session